 Guidelines for Keeping A Healthy Classroom

-In the interest of keeping our students, teachers, and helping parents healthy and safe, we have developed the following policies and procedures regarding masks, hygiene, cleaning, safeguards, temperature checks, COVID symptoms and diagnoses, drop-off/pick-up, and other classroom adjustments.
+In the interest of keeping our students, teachers, and helping parents healthy and safe, we have developed the following policies and procedures regarding masks, hygiene, cleaning, safeguards, COVID symptoms and diagnoses, drop-off/pick-up, and other classroom adjustments.

 Will LPK teachers be required to wear a mask?
 Yes.
 LPK teachers will wear masks except when outside and eating snack.

 Will LPK parents be required to wear a mask?
 Yes.
 Whenever entering the building, parents must wear a mask.
 When fulfilling the responsibilities of a “helping parent” a parent must wear a mask.
 Like the classroom teachers, the “helping parent” will be able to remove a mask for snack and outside time.

 Will LPK students be required to wear a mask?
 Yes.
 All students will be required to wear masks except when outside and eating snack.
 The exception to this are those students who have an underlying condition for which mask-wearing would be deemed a health risk.
 LPK families are encouraged to familiarize their child with wearing a mask, have conversations, answer questions, and provide age-appropriate information that will dispel any fear associated with masks.
 The goal is to empower each child with the knowledge and understanding as to why masks are the healthy choice for protection during COVID-19.
 Done successfully, our students can feel like the super heroes they are!

 We recommend that children have two masks for each day of school so that if one becomes soiled, another is available to use.
 Extra masks will stay in each child’s tote bag until needed.
 Any soiled mask will go inside the tote bag.
 It is important for each child to be able to confidently and correctly place a mask on his/her own face, and each child should know how to safely remove their mask.